Nasty germs thrive in hospital sinks, study finds

 Antibiotic-resistant superbug bacteria grow up hospital drains and can splash out into sinks and onto counters, researchers reported Friday.

 Their experiment helps explain just how such germs cause outbreaks of disease in hospitals.
-And it also demonstrates just hard it will be to prevent this kind of spread, because the bacteria are especially hard to kill when they are growing in pipes.
+And it also demonstrates just how hard it will be to prevent this kind of spread, because the bacteria are especially difficult to kill when they are growing in pipes.

 One such outbreak killed 11 patients at the National Institutes of Health Clinical Center in 2011-2012 — a huge embarrassment for the federal agency's flagship hospital.